-For a long time I have believed that although summer and winter schools and institutes are essential and in many ways of great value to the friends, we will never succeed in what we mean by deepening and consolidation unless we carry some programme of Bahá’í education to the villages.
+For a long time I have believed that although summer and winter schools, and institutes are essential and in many ways of great value to the friends, we will never succeed in what we mean by deepening and consolidation unless we carry some programme of Bahá’í education to the villages.
 There

 are many reasons for this: the people who are invited to attend some course somewhere else are invariably very few and must be selected for some reason or other—because they are outstanding, already travelling teachers, or are headmen, or Assembly members, and so on.
 Among those who cannot come in to take an advanced course and thus increase their knowledge are usually the women.
 My firm conviction is if there are strong Bahá’í women in a village there will be a strong Bahá’í community there.
 Often I advise the friends to concentrate on teaching the grandmothers.
 The women, in many tribal societies, and particularly the older women, exert a tremendous influence, even though it may be invisible; if they are against something it will be very hard for it to take root, and if they are for something it will be almost impossible to uproot it.
-Another group that is reached by taking the course, or institute, or whatever one wants to call it, to the village is the children; they are not only open-minded and intelligent, but usually those adults who are not Bahá’ís, and even have a resistance towards the Faith, will tolerate the children’s attending the meetings or special classes held just for them.
+Another group that is reached by taking the course, or institute, or whatever one wants to call it, to the village is the children; they are not only open-minded and intelligent, but usually those adults who are not Bahá’ís, and even have a resistance towards the Faith, will tolerate the children attending the meetings or special classes held just for them.
 This type of village teaching, which a pioneer, unless he speaks the language, cannot carry on alone, requires the individual, or the team, to stay some days in the homes of the villagers, or make some other provision for accommodation in a car or a tent, and then hold classes convenient to the villagers.
-This might mean during a season when there is no agricultural activity, or at night when the men come home from their work or in the middle of a broiling hot afternoon when the mothers are relatively free before they start getting the evening meal.
-The teacher should be at the disposal of the villagers and not vice versa, and the local people and Assembly if one exists should be fully consulted and if they come up with any remotely reasonable suggestions the
+This might mean during a season when there is no agricultural activity, at night when the men come home from their work or in the middle of a broiling hot afternoon when the mothers are relatively free before they start getting the evening meal.
+The teacher should be at the disposal of the villagers and not vice versa, and the local people and Assembly, if one exists, should be fully consulted and if they come up with any remotely reasonable suggestions the

-pioneer should follow them and not start all over with that interminable “We are used to doing it this way …” in America or Persia or Australia or wherever he hails from!
-Until we do this at village level, all over the world, we will never be able to reinforce the grass roots of the Administration.
+pioneer should follow them and not start all over with that interminable “We are used to doing it this way …” in America, Persia, Australia or wherever he hails from!
+Until we do this at the village level, all over the world, we will never be able to reinforce the grass roots of the Administration.
 Needless to say, native teachers, with no outside help, can carry on such courses to excellent advantage.
 But the presence of a foreigner, a pioneer, has great value not only in demonstrating the oneness of mankind but in adding an attraction to the course which one of themselves—the native teacher—does not provide.
 However, my own observation has been that a well-informed Bahá’í of his own country can teach the Faith and answer questions often not only as well as but better than we foreigners can.
 All people who still live closely in contact with nature have to have their wits about them to survive; the wilderness or forest is no place to be vague or absent-minded!
 The concise thinking, clarity and wisdom of villagers’ minds is a never-ending joy to me.